Varna, Bulgaria: Antiquity

 Odessos or Odessus (Ὀδησσός) is one of the oldest ancient settlements in Bulgaria.
-Its name appears as Odesopolis (Ὀδησόπολις) in the Periplus of Pseudo-Scylax; and as Odyssos or Odyssus (Ὀδυσσός) in the Synecdemus and in Procopius.
-It was established in the second quarter of the sixth century BC (585–550 BC) by Miletian Greeks at a present at that time Thracian settlement.
+Its name appears as Odesopolis (Ὀδησόπολις) in the Periplus of Pseudo-Scylax; and as Odyssos or Odyssus in the Synecdemus and in Procopius.
+It was established in the second quarter of the sixth century BC (585–550 BC) by Miletian Greeks on the site of a previous Thracian settlement.
 The Miletian founded an apoikia (trading post) of Odessos towards the end of the 7th c.
 BC (the earliest Greek archaeological material is dated 600–575 BC), or, according to Pseudo-Scymnus, in the time of Astyages (here, usually 572–570 BC is suggested), within an earlier Thracian settlement.
 The name Odessos could have been pre-Greek, arguably of Carian origin.
 It was the presiding member of the Pontic Pentapolis, consisting of Odessos, Tomi, Callatis, Mesembria, and Apollonia.
 Odessos was a mixed community—contact zone between the Ionian Greeks and the Thracian tribes (Getae, Krobyzoi, Terizi) of the hinterland.
 Excavations at nearby Thracian sites have shown uninterrupted occupation from the 7th to the 4th century BC and close commercial relations with the colony.
 The Greek alphabet has been used for inscriptions in Thracian since at least the 5th century BC.

-Odessos was included in the assessment of the Delian league of 425 BC.
+Odessos was included in the assessment of the Delian League of 425 BC.
 In 339 BC, it was unsuccessfully besieged by Philip II (priests of the Getae persuaded him to conclude a treaty) but surrendered to Alexander the Great in 335 BC, and was later ruled by his diadochus Lysimachus, against whom it rebelled in 313 BC as part of a coalition with other Pontic cities and the Getae.
-Nevertheless, at the end of the 4th c.
-BC the city became one of the strongholds of Lysimachus.
-The city became very prosperous from this time due to strong sea trade with many of the Mediterranean states and cities supported by a wide range of local products.
+Nevertheless, at the end of the 4th century BC, the city became one of the strongholds of Lysimachus.
+The city became very prosperous from this time due to strong sea trade with many of the Mediterranean states and cities, supported by a wide range of local products.
 Shortly after 108 BC, Odessos recognised the suzerainty of Mithridates VI of Pontus.